richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 ### Field data

-The figure below is an overview of the study methodology.
+The figure below is an overview of the methodology.